Nursing Safety Huddle: 5 Best Practices for Facilities

 5. Keep Your Staff in the Loop

 It’s important to keep your staff informed about any notable unit achievements and improvements.
-Not only does this showcase the importance of holding team briefings, but it also enables staff to recognize and celebrate team efforts.
+Not only does this showcase the importance of huddles in healthcare, but it also enables staff to recognize and celebrate team efforts.
 Ensure you designate a few minutes at the end of each huddle to relay daily news from the leadership level.

 Take Steps Toward Building a Culture of Safety

 Concerned about the level of safety at your facility?
 Conducting a daily safety huddle is one of many ways to improve the quality of your care delivery.
-Don’t miss out on IntelyCare’s other free safety-building tips and guides delivered straight to your inbox.
+Get additional safety-building tips and guides, designed to help you foster a healthy and productive care environment.

 Stay in the know